florent37/Android-NoSql/README.md

 # Init

-Android-NoSql need DataSavers to store your objets
+Android-NoSql need to be initialized to store your objets

 ```java
 public class MainApplication extends Application {